Tehforsch/makeRunView/README.md

-## MakeRunView
+### MakeRunView

 A tool to automatize compiling/execution.
 The ultimate goal of makeRunView is to allow the user to work on a project (a LaTeX document, a simple script or even a large program) without having to execute any of the necessary commands (pdflatex foo.tex, python bar.py, ...) everytime something in the code changes.

 MakeRunView observes all files in the project folder.
-If a file gets written (by the user), all the commands that lead to the final product (for example a pdf file that can be viewed) will be run.
+If a file gets written by the user, all the commands that lead to the final product (a pdf file that can be viewed or the output of a program) will be run.
 Determining what these commands are and how they produce subsequent files is the main job of makeRunView.
 In order to be adaptive enough, it loads a set of (project specific) modules that determine these commands.

+## Modules

+Each module should fulfill one specific job.
+That is, it should take the content of a file as input and then read it to determine if other files are referenced.
+For example, a latex picture module checks each line of a .tex file for a line like "\includegraphics{pics/test.png}" and remembers that the .tex file needs the test.png file.
+Each module is a python file stored in either the makeRunView modules subfolder or a .modules folder in the project we're working on.
+The makeRunView modules try to be as general as possible, however some very project specific things just can't be recognized in general.
+In this case the user can simply write modules for just this project.

+## Project Examples
 #Example 1

 A (very) small project contains a gnuplot command file test.gpi which contains the lines